jezza64/jbnotes/IT_Docker_basics.md

 Some abstraction. either default Docker network, or user defined.
 Each has 3 flavours:

-- None:
+- None
-- bridge: no need for port forwarding. for containers to communicate with eachother.
+- bridge: no need for port forwarding. for containers to communicate with each other
 - host

 ## AWS